-In celebration of National Poetry Month this April, your students can participate in the Newsela Poetry Month Challenge!
-Students participate by writing a poem in the Write response box for a Newsela article of their choice.
-Students can submit poems by writing “Poetry Month Challenge” in the Write response box.
+In celebration of National Poetry Month (April 2017), students participated in the Newsela Poetry Month Challenge!
+Students participated by writing poems in the Write response box for Newsela articles of their choice.
+Students submitted poems by writing “Poetry Month Challenge” in the Write response box.

-Educators are encouraged to recognize student participation with the Newsela Poetry Month Challenge certificate (download it here) and by holding class-wide or school-wide poetry readings.
+Educators recognized student participation with the Newsela Poetry Month Challenge certificate (download it here) and by holding class-wide or school-wide poetry readings.
 We’d love to hear about how your class celebrates National Poetry Month on Twitter or Instagram (@newsela)!

 Students will be able to express their thoughts about a nonfiction article through poetry.
 Students will:

 - Read a Newsela article about students writing poetry.